top of page

 All meals are provided so you don’t need to bring food or cooking implements.
 The kitchen can accommodate vegetarian/vegan, dairy-free and gluten-free diets, and most other dietary needs.
 Please indicate any food allergies, sensitivities or other dietary requirements on the registration form so that we can plan.

 Given the size of our camp, and in order to keep costs lower, each camper over the age of 12 is expected to sign up for three bread-work shifts in the dining hall.
 Bread-work is a short work shift that is a fun way to get to know people and typical tasks include set up before meals or cleaning up afterwards.
-It is important to show up for your bread-work shifts since if you don’t other people will have to pick up your slack.
+It is important to show up for your bread-work shifts.

 Childcare